 Check the raster layers to select the data for analysis.

-Click ok and the Set up Apply Formula Operation window
+Click OK and the Set up Apply Formula Operation window will appear.

 The layer(s) selected for Raster Calculation will show in Layer Description.